Informative vector graphic of a software defined vehicle (SDV)

 Data Security and Privacy

 As SDVs become more connected, they generate vast amounts of data, making them targets for cyberattacks.
-Ensuring robust cybersecurity measures is essential to protect vehicle systems and user data.
+Ensuring strong cybersecurity measures is essential to protect vehicle systems and user data.
 This includes implementing end-to-end encryption, secure communication protocols, and regular security audits.

 Regulatory and Ethical Considerations